-While at Commonwealth Bank, we loved how during her second parental leave she made ‘reverse maternity leave’ work for her and why she always encourages other women to experiment to find the ‘real flexibility’ that works for them.
+We love how during her second parental leave she made ‘reverse maternity leave’ work for her, and why she always encourages other women to experiment to find the ‘real flexibility’ that works for them.

 Can you tell us about your career journey so far?